Antrim Coast: Drive the Causeway Coastal Route

 Just after leaving Bushmills, you can already see the Dunluce Castle ruins.
 The castle is surrounded by extremely steep drops on either side and is only accessible via a bridge connecting it to the mainland.

-Over the years, Dunluce has been the site of tales of wailing banshees, smugglers and tragic lovers.
-Perched dramatically on the cliffs of the North Antrim Coast, 100ft/30 metres above the wild ocean, it was built around 1500 by the local MacQuillan family and later seized by the Scottish MacDonnell clan who eventually established a small town here.
+Over the years, Dunluce has been the site of tales of wailing banshees, smugglers, and tragic lovers.
+Perched dramatically on the cliffs of the North Antrim Coast, 100 ft/30 meters above the wild ocean, it was built around 1500 by the local MacQuillan family and later seized by the Scottish MacDonnell clan, who eventually established a small town here.

-During the Middle Ages, the castle resisted several sieges.
-But on a stormy night in 1639, dinner was interrupted as half of the kitchen fell into the sea during a monumental storm, taking the servants with it (Ireland’s first fast food?).
-That was the last straw for the lady of the castle.
-The countess of Antrim packed up and moved inland, and the castle “began its slow submission to the forces of nature.”
+The castle may have resisted several sieges in the following years, but on a stormy night in 1639, dinner was interrupted as half of the kitchen fell into the sea during a monumental storm, taking the servants with it.
+At this, the Countess of Antrim promptly packed up the household and relocated inland, abandoning the castle to succumb to the relentless power of nature.

 Day 2: Bushmills/Portrush to Derry

-Whichever you choose, you can easily backtrack to catch more sights on Day 2, as we did.
-It’s only 8 miles from Portrush to Giant’s Causeway.
+Wherever you chose to spend last night, you can easily backtrack to catch more sights the following day, as we did.
+It's only eight miles from Portrush to the Giant's Causeway.

 Portrush